Analysis and conditional optimization of projection estimates for distribution of random variable using Legendre polynomials: Conclusions

 \section{Conclusions}

 A distinctive feature of algorithms proposed in this paper is the jointly obtaining projection estimates of the density and distribution function of a random variable.
-In addition, a problem of conditional optimization of algorithms is solved under assumption that estimated functions belong to the Sobolev--Slobodetskij space.
-This assumption allows one to use a more precise estimate of the convergence rate for projection expansions compared to the case, when the ordinary Sobolev space or the space of continuously differentiable functions are used.
+In addition, the problem of the conditional optimization of algorithms is solved under the assumption that estimated functions belong to the Sobolev--Slobodetskij space.
+This assumption allows one to use a more precise estimate of the convergence rate for projection expansions compared with the case where the ordinary Sobolev space or the space of continuously differentiable functions are used.
 Numerical experiments confirm the obtained theoretical results.

-The proposed algorithms and conditionally optimal relationships for their parameters ensure the minimum complexity when obtaining projection estimates to achieve the required approximation accuracy.
-These algorithms are important for studying the properties of solutions to stochastic differential equations~\cite{AveRyb_NAA24, Gio_Aero25}, including stochastic differential equations with Poisson component~\cite{AveRyb_RJNAM20, SongWu_JOTA23} or with the switching right-hand side~\cite{AveRyb_RJNAM07, Bor_Math24}.
+The proposed algorithms and conditionally optimal relationships between parameters ensure the minimum complexity when obtaining projection estimates to achieve the required approximation accuracy.
+These algorithms are important for studying the properties of solutions to stochastic differential equations~\cite{AveRyb_NAA24, Gio_Aero25}, including stochastic differential equations with a Poisson component~\cite{AveRyb_RJNAM20, SongWu_JOTA23} or with the switching right-hand side~\cite{AveRyb_RJNAM07, Bor_Math24}.